 All feed differs in nutritional value, offering certain qualities to the total diet and playing a different role depending on the goal of the feeding program.
 Similar feed can vary significantly from paddock to paddock or season to season, therefore testing feeds prior to including them into a ration is critical.
 Consideration needs to be given to the economics of the ration.
 However; it must be nutritional balanced to promote healthy and productive livestock.

 Elders recommend using a reputable pelletised buffer, such as Acid Buf® from Nutrimax, that has a high surface area to bind acids at lower pH levels for prolonged periods of time.
-Visit our product enquiry platform for more product details.

 For more information on how to risk grain poisoning in livestock, contact a Livestock Production Advisor at your local Elders branch.